 - 5 ounces of distilled spirits, which is about 40 percent alcohol

 Binge drinking is especially harmful to the liver, so not drinking during the week so you can drink more on the weekends is risky.
 If stopping or reducing alcohol is a goal for you but you find it difficult to do, ask your doctor for help.

-In addition to harming the liver, drug use has the additional problem of increasing hepatitis C transmission risk.
-People who inject drugs are at high risk for hep C. Anything used in the process of preparing and injecting drugs may be a vehicle for spreading HCV, including syringes, cookers, cotton filters, preparation water, the surface on which the drug is prepared, and the drug itself.
-Disinfecting needles and syringes with bleach or alcohol has not been proven to prevent HCV transmission.
+In addition to harming the liver, people who inject drugs are at high risk for acquiring and spreading viruses, such as hepatitis.
+Anything used in the process of preparing and injecting drugs may be a vehicle for spreading hepatitis, including syringes, cookers, cotton filters, preparation water, the surface on which the drug is prepared, and the drug itself.
+Disinfecting needles and syringes with household bleach may prevent hepatitis transmission.

-Inhaling drugs may also transmit hep C via tiny droplets of blood passed on straws.
+Inhaling drugs may also transmit hepatitis via tiny droplets of blood passed on straws.
 The nasal passages break easily, particularly when they are dry.
-There is also a remote risk of passing hepatitis C through mouth sores, chapped lips or bleeding gums when sharing items like crack pipes.
+There is also a risk of passing hepatitis through mouth sores, chapped lips or bleeding gums when sharing items like crack pipes.

 - Don’t share needles, syringes, water or drug preparation equipment.